 18. Android 12 – 2021

-Google has released Android 12, a major update for the operating system that is sure to improve the user experience.
-Highlights of the update include a redesigned Settings menu and improved performance.
+Google has released Android 12, a significant update for the operating system that will improve the user experience.
+Highlights of the update include a redesigned Settings menu and enhanced performance.
 Other notable changes include updated emojis and augmented reality support.
 The update is a bit large, coming in at around 1GB.
-So, if you’re looking to get the most out of your Android device, make sure you download and install Android 12 as soon as possible!
+So, if you want to get the most out of your Android device, download and install Android 12 as soon as possible!

-Android versions list have always fantasised us with better features with the upgrade.
+The Android version list has always guaranteed us better features with the upgrade.
 However, this will no longer be the reason to get excited.
-Google has decided to go on with just numbers for the upcoming Android upgrades.
-However, I still love the way Android revealed their Android version names.
+Google has decided to continue with just numbers for the upcoming Android upgrades.
+However, I still love the way Android revealed its Android version names.
 Which of them was your favourite?
-Do let us know in the comments below.
+Please let us know in the comments below.